uwuxie/C9/README.md

 ## Known Issues
 - On the Vortex V3, the numpad backlight may not function when the cursor is active.
   - This is likely due to the cursors' interception of key presses.
 There is an experimental setting "Allow Passthrough" that may fix this at the expense of unintended behavior in the underlying application.
+- Scrolling inconsistencies between applications (currently being investigated):
+  - When using a gesture style of `Fixed`, some applications stutter at the end of the scroll.
+  - When using a gesture style of `Inertia`, some applications show unexpected behavior when scrolling continuously.
+- The cursor does not adapt to landscape orientation (a fix is planned for v1.3).

 ## FAQs
 ### Where can I make feature suggestions or report bugs?